 The exercise mode captures real-time stats on 20 different types of activities such as biking, golfing, kickboxing and tennis.
 Because the watch is water-resistant down to 50 metres, it will track your swim sessions too, with lap count, duration and calorie burn.

-Fitbit has, however, taken its first timepiece beyond the fitness tracking environment.
-You get 2.5GB of internal storage for music, notifications and a built in NFC chip for payments.
+Just like on Versa, you also get 2.5GB of internal storage for music, notifications and a built in NFC chip for payments.
 There is also an App store with Strava, Accuweather, Flipboard, Starbucks and more.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!